 A passive external loop filter must be placed on the control line (XFC pad).
 The filter is a second-order, low-pass filter to eliminate the VCO input ripple.
 Values of components in the diagram are dependent upon the desired VCO operation.
-See Section XFC.
+See XFC description.

-Acquisition and Tracking Modes
+11.5 Acquisition and Tracking Modes